bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After bagging Spread Eagle Mountain, we traversed back along the ridge.
 As we drew closer, to our surprise, not only could the summit block be ascended, but it was merely a steep hike!

-The summit block turned out to be a short ridge that held an irresistible surprise: a jaw-dropping north cliff face spiked with pinnacles.
+The summit block turned out to be a short ridge holding an irresistible surprise: a jaw-dropping north cliff face spiked with pinnacles.
 Fortunately, a shelf behind the pinnacles allowed Sonny and us to scramble up a chimney.

 While Dinah stayed at the east end of the ridge, Sonny and I ambled to the summit.
 Although 50 m lower than Spread Eagle, the views were finer.